bloxstreet/support/frequently-asked-questions/questions-and-answers.md

 ### How can I earn points?
 {: .text-red-300 }
 {: .no_toc }
 Players can earn one point for each successful restock and two points for each spill cleaned.
-Management Intern+ do not have the ability to earn points through registers at the moment.

 ### What happens if a player is violating an in-game rule?
 {: .text-red-300 }